-Abstract: This paper investigates a Closed loop Control of high-efficiency clamped voltage dc-dc converter with reduced reverse-recovery current and switch-voltage stress.
-In the circuit topology, it is designed by way of the combination of inductor and transformer to increase the corresponding voltage gain.
+Abstract: this paper in vest gates a high-efficiency clamped-voltage dc-dc converter with reduced reverserecovery current And switch-voltage stress.
+In the circuit topology, it is designed by way of the combination of in duct or and transformer to increase the corresponding voltage gain.
 Moreover, one additional inductor provides the reverse-current path of the transformer to enhance the utility rate of magnetic core.
-In addition, the voltage-clamped technology is used to reduce the switch-voltage stress so that it can select the Schottky diode in the output terminal for alleviating the reverserecovery current and decreasing the switching and conduction losses.
-Furthermore, the closed-loop control methodology is utilized in the proposed scheme to overcome the voltage-drift problem of power source under the variation of loads.
-Thus, the proposed converter topology has a favourable voltage-clamped effect and superior conversion efficiency.
+In addition, the voltageclamped technology issued to reduce the switch-voltage stress so that it can select the Scotty diode in the output terminal for all aviating the reverse recovery current and decreasing the witching and conduction losses.
+Fur the more; the closed-loop control methodology is utilization the proposed scheme to overcome the voltage-drift problem of power source under the variation of loads.
+Thus, the proposed converter topology has a favor able voltageclamped effect and superior conversion efficiency.
+Some experimental results via an example of a proton exchange membrane fuel cell (PEMFC) power source with a 250-W nominal rating are given to demonstrate the effectiveness of the proposed power-conversion strategy.

-Index Terms: Converter, Schottky diode, closed loop, reverse recovery, voltage clamped.
+Index Terms: Converter, fuel cell, proton-exchange membrane (PEM), reverse recovery, voltage clamped.

-I. Introduction
+I. INTRODUCTION

-IN RECENT years, dc-dc converters with steep voltage ratio are usually required in many industrial applications, e.g., the front-end stage for clean energy sources, the dc backup energy system for an uninterruptible power supply (UPS), high intensity discharge (HID) lamps for automobile headlamps, and the telecommunication industry [1]-[3].
+INRECENT years, dc-dc converter switch steep voltage ratio are usually require din many industrial applications, e.g., the front-end stage for clean energy sources, the dc backup energy system for an uninterruptible power supply (UPS), high-intensity discharge (HID) lamps for automobile head lamps, And the telecommunication industry[1]-[3].
 The conventional boost converters cannot provide such a high dc-voltage ratio due to the losses associated with the inductor, filter capacitor, main switch, and output diode.
-Even for an extreme duty cycle, it will result in serious reverse-recovery problems and increase the rating of the output diode.
-As a result, the conversion efficiency is degraded, and the electromagnetic interference (EMI) problem is severe under this situation to increase the conversion efficiency and voltage gain, many modified boost-converter topologies have been investigated in the past decade [5]-[10].
-Although voltage-clamped techniques are manipulated in the converter design to overcome the severe reverse-recovery problem of the output diode in high-level voltage applications, there still exist overlarge switch-voltage stresses, and the voltage gain is limited by the turn-ON time of the auxiliary switch [5], [6] presented a boost soft-single-switch converter, which has only one single active switch.
+Even for an extreme duty cycle, It will result in serious reverse-recovery problems and increase The rating of the output diode.
+As a result, the conversion efficiency is degraded, and the electromagnetic interference (EMI) problem is severe under this situation [4].In order to increase the conversion efficiency and voltage gain, many modified boost converter topologies have been investigated in the past decade [5]-[10].

+Although voltage-clamped techniques are manipulated in the converter design to overcome the severe reverse-recovery problem of the output diode in high-level voltage applications, there still exist over large switchvoltage stresses, and the voltage gain is limited by the turn-ON time of the auxiliary switch [5], [6].da Silva et al. [7] presented a boost soft-single-switch converter, which has only one single active switch.
 It is able to operate with soft switching in a pulse width modulation (PWM) way without high voltage and current stresses.
 Unfortunately, the voltage gain is limited below four in order to achieve the function of soft switching.
-In [8] and [9], coupled inductors were employed to provide a high step-up ratio and to reduce the switchvoltage stress substantially, and the reverse-recovery problem of the output diode was also alleviated efficiently.
+In [8] and [9], coupled inductors were employed to provide ea high step-up ratio and to reduce the switch-voltage stress substantially, and the reverse-recovery problem of the output diode was also alleviated efficiently.

 In this case, the leakage energy of the coupled inductor is another problem as the main switch was turned OFF.
-It will result in a high-voltage ripple across the main switch due to the resonant phenomenon induced by the leakage current.
-In order to protect the switch devices, either a high-voltagerated device with higher RDS(ON) or a snubber circuit is usually adopted to deplete The leakage energy.
+It will result in a high voltage ripple a cross the main switch due to the resonant phenomenon induced by the leakage current.
+In order to protect the switch devices, either a high-voltage-rated device with higher RDS (ON) or a snubber circuit is usually adopted to deplete the leakage energy.
 Consequently, the power-conversion efficiency will be degraded.
 Zhao and Lee [10] introduced a family of highefficiency high-step-up dc-dc converters by only adding one addition diode and a small capacitor.
-However, a snubber circuit is energy losses.
+It can recycle the leakage energy an